openearth/xbeach-docs/docs/xbeach_manual.rst

    T_{s} =\max \left(f_{Ts} \frac{h}{w_{s} } ,T_{s,\min } \right)\;

+The entrainment or deposition of sediment is determined by the mismatch between the actual sediment concentration :math:`C` and the equilibrium concentration :math:`{C}_{eq}` thus representing the source term in the sediment transport equation.

 The sediment transport rate, required for the bed level update, is defined as (shown for the x-direction),